 Here is an interview with Jennifer Berger, executive director of About-Face, an organization which equips women and girls with tools to understand and resist harmful media messages that affect their self-esteem and body image.

-About Face have an ongoing campaign against American Apparel, check out the interview with Jennifer here.
+About Face have an ongoing campaign against American Apparel.
+Watch the interview with Jennifer here:

 We love the demands that About-Face have made of American Apparel:

 1. That sexually exploitative advertising ends altogether in all points of purchase on the website and in stores

 2. Dov Charney - CEO of American Apparel - hires a marketing consultant for one year to relaunch the brand in a way that is more friendly to women